Joost De Raeymaeker/EPA

 Yellow fever also seems to spread less easily by Aedes mosquitoes than do other viruses such as dengue, says Pedro Fernando da Costa Vasconcelos, an infectious-disease researcher who is director of the Evandro Chagas Institute in Ananindeua, Brazil.

-Nevertheless, the WHO estimates that South America is now “at greater risk of urban epidemics than at any time in the past 50 years”.
+at greater risk of urban epidemics than at any time in the past 50 years”.
 Vaccination is officially recommended only in areas where the virus is endemic, because the vaccine can have serious — sometimes fatal — side effects in around 1 in 100,000 people.
 This means that few people are vaccinated on the densely populated eastern seaboard of Brazil, for example, because the region is the only part of the country where the virus is not endemic.

 In Asia, the absence of yellow fever is an enigma: the continent has the monkeys, mosquitoes and climate in its warm regions that seem ideal conditions for the virus to thrive.
 Furthermore, infected travellers from elsewhere have introduced the virus to the region many times, and Asian populations don’t have any specific resistance to yellow fever.